rf-peixoto/phishing_pot/README.md

 sed -i 's/your@email.com/phishing@pot/' *.eml
 ```

 Also, follow the filename convention.
-You can redirect phishing messages to ``` phish.me.again@gmail.com ``` so that they are indexed too..
+You can redirect phishing messages to ``` phish.me.again@gmail.com ``` so that they are indexed too.

 ## Donate